 Potential applicants are strongly urged to investigate all external funding sources well in advance of making application to a graduate program and to enter the competition for such fellowships as SSHRC and FQRSC in the fall of the year prior to commencing graduate studies.
 Thus, potential M.A. students should consider applying in the final year of their undergraduate studies; potential Ph.D. students should apply in the final year of their M.A. studies.

-Students who receive School of Religious Studies graduate funding are strongly encouraged to apply for all external funding for which they are eligible by the Fellowships Working Group.
+Students who receive School of Religious Studies graduate funding are expected to apply for all external funding for which they are eligible.

 All students who are eligible are strongly urged to apply early in the fall to the following competitions:

-- SSHRC (Social Sciences and Humanities Research Council), for Canadians and permanent residents only
+- SSHRC (Social Sciences and Humanities Research Council)

-- FQRSC (Fonds de Recherche sur la Société et la Culture), for Quebec permanent residents only
+- FQRSC (Fonds de Recherche sur la Société et la Culture) (specific residency requirements)

 - Trudeau Foundation Scholarships